mythter/PicEdit/README.md

 4. BMP
 5. TIFF
 6. ICO

-❗❗❗
+To convert image select required format and click on ```Save``` button on the bottom panel.

-Success when converting to **ICO** format guaranteed only for images 128x128 pixels dimensions or lower.
+❗❗❗ Success when converting to **ICO** format guaranteed only for images 128x128 pixels dimensions or lower.
-Other images dimensions converting might be fine but not guaranteed.
+Other images dimensions converting might be fine but not guaranteed. ❗❗❗

-❗❗❗
 ### Keyboard shortcuts
 ```Ctrl``` + ```Mouse Wheel``` - zoom in / zoom out.
 ```Shift``` + ```Mouse Wheel``` - left / right moving when image zoomed in.